Yeyeyolo/AIOT-Tutorial-Writing/Tutorial.md

 ```

 *Export the exported data to CVS format using python for easy subsequent reading
-*The streamlist framework is used to complete the display of temperature, humidity and brightness of the web front-end, and the optimal indoor environment is set according to the data for analysis and comparison
+*The streamlit framework is used to complete the display of temperature, humidity and brightness of the web front-end, and the optimal indoor environment is set according to the data for analysis and comparison
 *Access to the Hong Kong Observatory's public API enables real-time outdoor temperature and humidity collection for easy comparison with indoor
 *Access AI to form a chat bot, which is convenient for users to answer questions and give reasonable suggestions in real time when using the system

 USE AI MODEL: